robisim74/angular-l10n/doc/spec.md

 ```

 ### <a name="3.5"/>3.5 Handle the translation
-The default translation handler does not perform operations on the translated values: it handles the missing keys returning the path of the key or the value set by `setMissingValue` method during the configuration of `TranslationService`, and replaces parameters.
+The default translation handler does not perform operations on the translated values: it handles the missing keys returning the path of the key or the value set by `missingValue` during the configuration, and replaces parameters.

 To perform custom operations, you can implement `TranslationHandler` class-interface and the `parseValue` method:
 ```TypeScript